erayerdin/streaming_forms/README.md

 A form package providing Dart streams.

 Check out [this demo](https://erayerdin.github.io/streaming_forms/) to see it in action.
+Refer to the [wiki](https://github.com/erayerdin/streaming_forms/wiki) to learn more or check out [examples](examples/) directory to see code samples.

 ## Rationale